cloudprizm/bulma-element/README.md

 ### Why
 * missing bridge between existing sass frameworks and js in css - creating any other special components based upon already defined rules
-* `Bulma` provides great baseline for any component, but there is sometimes a need to override it, so this is why `style-components` and `styled-system` is used.
+* `Bulma` provides great baseline for any component, but sometimes there is a need to override it within specific context, so this is why `style-components` and `styled-system` is used - avoid any css but give an ability to alter some experience
-* there are some implementation of `bulma` for ts, however typings for the time being seems to have very low resolution and most of them do not assume that every selector could be changed by bulma modifiers
+* there are some implementation of `bulma` for typescript, however typings for the time being seems to have very low resolution and most of them do not assume that every selector could be changed by bulma modifiers
-* provide thin layer of abstraction for css with preserving nature of CSS - all modifiers can be applied to any component
+* provide thin layer of abstraction for css with preserving nature of CSS - all modifiers can be applied to any component - it is explicitly defined no auto magic assumption

 ### Demo
 `yarn start:showcase`